PLANNING AHEAD

 How Does Quad’s Choosing the Right College Size Quiz Work?

-Our Should I Go to a Big or Small College? quiz is here to help you decide whether a big or small college is the right choice.
-It's easy to use: just answer a few questions about your preferences and needs.
-Based on your responses, we'll provide personalized advice to guide you toward the college size that suits you best.
+Our quiz will help you decide whether a big or small college is the right choice.
+Based on your responses, we'll provide personalized advice to guide you toward the college that suits you best.

 How to Decide Which School Size Is Right For You

-When applying to colleges, one of the most important things to consider is the college’s size and what you prefer.
-Below, we’ll cover some things you should think about to help you decide which college size is the best fit for you.
+When applying to colleges, one of the most important things to consider is the college’s size.
+Below, we’ll cover some things you should incorporate in your college research when deciding which college is right for you.

 1. Think About Your Personal Preferences